D'Arcy Concession: The 18 Articles

+Article 18.
+This Act of Concession, made in duplicate, is written in the French language and translated into Persian with the same meaning.

+But, in the event of there being any dispute in relation to such meaning, the French text shall alone prevail.

 Early business

 Once D'Arcy was granted the oil concession, his first order of business was to assemble a team to carry out the exploration for oil.
 The assembled team would carry out the daily operations in Persia for D'Arcy, as he would never set foot on Persian soil.
 D'Arcy hired Alfred T. Marriot to secure the concession and Dr. M. Y. Young to be the company's medical officer in Persia.
 George Bernard Reynolds was hired for the exploration because of his previous drilling experience in Sumatra.
-The first area chosen to explore for oil was Chiah Surkh, which is located near what is today's Iran-Iraq border.
+The first area chosen to explore for oil was Chiah Surkh, which is located near what is today's Iran–Iraq border.

 The task for D'Arcy and his team would prove to be very difficult.
 This first site at Chiah Surkh had hostile terrain, warring tribes that often refused to recognize the Shah's authority and any concessions he granted, very few roads for transportation, and was nearly three hundred miles away from the Persian Gulf.
-The local population near the site also had a hostile culture towards Western ideas, technology and presence.
+The local population near the site also had a hostile culture towards Western ideas, technology, and presence.
 Local religion also played a factor as the dominating Shia sect in this region also resisted political authority and had a hostile attitude towards the outside world, including Christians and Sunni Muslims.
 Not only was the region and terrain hostile, but shipping each piece of equipment to the drilling sites was also extremely difficult.
 The equipment often had to be carried by man and mule through mountainous terrain.

 Drilling for oil

 The actual drilling did not begin until the end of 1902.
 The working conditions were rough, as temperatures reached as high as 120 degrees Fahrenheit, equipment often broke down, there were shortages of food and water, and there was an abundance of insects that often bothered the workers.
-In 1903 D'Arcy began to worry as very little oil had been found and he began to run out of money.
-Expenses continued to mount as he already spent £160,000 and needed at least another £120,000.
+In 1903, D'Arcy began to worry as very little oil had been found and he began to run out of money.
+Expenses continued to mount as he had already spent £160,000 and needed at least another £120,000.
 It became evident that D'Arcy would either need more funding through loans or he would need to be bought out.